April Christofferson

 April Christofferson is an American novelist of environmental and political thrillers, including Trapped, Alpha Female and Buffalo Medicine.

 Background

 Christofferson grew up in Chicago, and frequently spent summers around Yellowstone National Park as a child.
 She continued this tradition with her own children.
 Several of her thrillers are set in Yellowstone.

-After earning her Bachelor of Science from the University of Utah, Christofferson went on to study veterinary medicine before attending the Gonzaga University School of Law.
+After earning her Bachelor of Science from the University of Utah, Christofferson studied veterinary medicine before attending the Gonzaga University School of Law.
 She received her Juris Doctor from Gonzaga in 1983.
-Before writing full-time, she also worked as an attorney in the biotechnology industry, an experience that has informed her fiction.
+Before writing full-time, she worked as an attorney in the biotechnology industry, an experience that has informed her fiction.

 In addition to writing novels, Christofferson has contributed articles to the Yellowstone Discovery, a quarterly published by the Yellowstone Association.